 Step 3: Replace each calculated resistivity by γρ-resistivity in database Γ

-The third step is enabled when the calculated resistivity from the CRM doesn’t fit any true resistivities in the TRES despite the adding of the likelihood error.
-Therefore, the resulting structures generated by this step will be considered as automatic structures from the database Γ.
+The third step is enabled when the calculated resistivity from the CRM does not fit any true resistivities in the TRES despite adding of the likelihood error.
+Therefore, the resulting structures generated by this step will be considered as automatic structures from the database (Γ).